When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 A sports coat is the opposite of a suit jacket in several ways.

-Where suit jackets are smooth and solid in color, sport coats are made with textured weaves and fabrics and unique patterns like a black and white houndstooth made in tweed fabric.
+Where suit jackets are smooth and solid in colour, sport coats are made with textured weaves and fabrics and unique patterns like a black and white houndstooth made in tweed fabric.

 It can be useful to consider the sport coat as having country origins, while a suit is best suited for city wear.